epitaph-04/consul/website/source/docs/acl/acl-system.html.md

 * **Service Identity Set** - The list of service identities that are applicable for the role.
 * **Namespace** - **Enterprise Only** - The namespace this policy resides within.
 (Added in Consul Enterprise 1.7.0)

--> **Consul Enterprise Namespacing** - Roles may only link to policies defined in the same Namespace as the role itself.
+-> **Consul Enterprise Namespacing** - Roles may only link to policies defined in the same namespace as the role itself.

 ### ACL Tokens